ogradyc01/GoldenCheetah/ChartTypes_Rides.md

   * `Data Series `- you can check the data series available from your head unit
   * `Metrics` - predefined metrics which use the data series and calculate data along the complete ride

-## Special Features for the 'Performance' chart
+## Special Features of the 'Performance' chart

-* References line - for power and power related charts, you can add references lines to your chart
+* **References line** - for power and power related charts, you can add references lines to your chart

 You can create a reference line via 'Mouse-Click (Hold) and Drag' from the Y-Axis label area.
 You can also do a 'Double-Click' on this area to open a dialog box to '+' (add) and '-' (remove) references lines.